 Growing Dwarf Apple Trees

 Dwarf apple trees are ideal for growing in large containers that are at least 10-15 gallons.
 If planting in a container, fill the pot with one part Black Gold Natural & Organic Potting Mix mixed with one part Black Gold Garden Soil.
 If planting in the ground, good drainage and good soil quality are essential.
 Amend the soil with Black Gold Garden Soil before planting to increase organic matter.
 A yearly top dressing of Black Gold Garden Compost Blend is ideal for trees in containers or in the ground.
-When placing your trees, remember that the critical factor is sun; these trees should have daylong direct sunlight.
+When placing your trees, remember that the critical factor is the sun; these trees should have daylong direct sunlight.

 Gardeners with very little space should look for apples that are espaliered for training against a fence, trellis, or wall.
 Espaliered trees require harsher pruning if they are to be maintained in their attractive architectural form, but they are space saving.

 Yearly pruning in late winter will also help standard dwarf apples.
 Remove crossing or unwieldy stems as well as unwanted water sprouts that may arise from the rootstock.
 Another important step to winter care is spraying trees with dormant oil spray to control common pests, like whitefly, mealybugs, mites, and aphids.
 Spray before your trees have leafed out and when temperatures are below 40ºF.